-Aida is a four-act opera Italian composer Giuseppe Verdi, who is also known for operas such as Nabucco, Rigoletto, Il trovatore (The Troubador), La traviata (The Fallen Woman), Un ballo in maschera (A Masked Ball), and many others.
-It was written in 1870 with a libretto Antonio Ghislanzoni and adaptations French librettist Camille Du Locle and Verdi himself, based on a scenario Egyptologist August Mariette.
+Aida is a four-act opera by Italian composer Giuseppe Verdi, who is also known for operas such as Nabucco, Rigoletto, Il trovatore (The Troubador), La traviata (The Fallen Woman), Un ballo in maschera (A Masked Ball), and many others.
+It was written in 1870 with a libretto by Antonio Ghislanzoni and adaptations by French librettist Camille Du Locle and Verdi himself, based on a scenario by Egyptologist August Mariette.
 The opera was supposed to be the Cairo Opera House’s opening work.

-The opera premiered in Cairo on December 24, 1871, after a delay caused the Franco-Prussian War.
+The opera premiered in Cairo on December 24, 1871, after a delay caused by the Franco-Prussian War.
 It is still one of the most well-known operas in the twenty-first century.

 The story takes place in the time of the Pharaohs in Memphis and Thebes, when Egypt and Ethiopia were at war.
 Radames, the Egyptian Captain of the Guards, dreams of taking command of the Egyptian army, as well as his love for Aida, an Ethiopian slave.
 He is unaware that she is the Ethiopian king’s daughter.
 Amneris, the Egyptian king’s daughter, joins him, having fallen in love with him and suspecting his affections are being diverted elsewhere.
 Aida appears, and Amneris’ suspicions are confirmed when she sees how Radames looks at her.